 Cardiio App Features

-• Measure your heart rate, learn how the numbers relate to your health, perform effective workouts to get in shape, and track your progress.
+- Measure your heart rate, learn how the numbers relate to your general wellness, perform effective workouts to get in shape, and track your progress.

 Our core technology is based on cutting-edge research and science conducted at the MIT Media Lab.
-Our earlier work has been published in the following top peer-reviewed journals:
+The original underlying work has been published in the following top peer-reviewed journals:

 Importance of Resting Heart Rate

-• Resting heart rate is an important indicator of general health, fitness and longevity.
+- Resting heart rate is an important indicator of general wellness, fitness and longevity.